jleonard/animation-for-the-web/README.md

 =====================

 ## Before we start...

+This session is intended for you to code along.

 > If you want to code along with the session or experiment on your own, follow the setup instructions.

 # Intro